davidagler/howtowritephilosophy/lessons/metadiscourse.md

 # How to Use Metadiscourse

 Language is not simply used to convey information.
 It can be used to threaten, to amuse, to enter transactions, to get out emotions, and so on.
 In addition to these uses, Hyland (2005) points out, language is also used to "present this information through the organization of the text itself \[...] and engage readers as to how they should understand it."
 Language that fulfills this aims to perform function is called *metadiscourse*.
 There are many different definitions of "metadiscourse".
-Some include:

-- Hyland (2017) defines it as follows: "Metadiscourse is the commentary on a text made by its producer in the course of speaking or writing. \[...]
-At the heart of the idea is the view that language not only refers to the world, concerned with exchanging information of various kinds, but also to itself: with material which helps readers to organise, interpret and evaluate what is being said. \[...]
-Essentially metadiscourse refers to how we use language out of consideration for our readers or hearers based on our estimation of how best we can help them process and comprehend what we are saying."
-- Vande Kopple (1985): "the linguistic material which does not add propositional information but which signals the presence of an author".
-- Crismore (1983:2, cf. Crismore et al 1993:40): "the author's intrusion into the discourse, either explicitly or non-explicitly, to direct rather than inform, showing readers how to understand what is said and meant in the primary discourse and how to "take" the author.''

 For our purposes, we will take metadiscourse to be defined as follows:

-> Metadiscourse is the use of language (broadly understood) to **organize propositional information** and **manage information flow** to the reader.
+> Metadiscourse is the use of language to **organize propositional information** and **manage information flow** to the reader.
 This is sometimes referred to as the **interactive part of metadiscourse** (the other part is the interactional part, but we will ignore that).

 On this definition, metadiscourse does not refer to: